-As an added bonus, stock your rental with simple outdoor-inspired amenities — beach towels cropped up in our survey in a big way — or heftier investments, like a kayak.
+As an added bonus, stock your rental with simple outdoor-inspired amenities — beach towels cropped up in our survey in a big way — or heftier investments like a kayak.

 4. Keep Your Promises

 Guests expect to experience all the amenities included in a property’s listing — and more.
-According to our survey, the number one thing a vacation rental host forgets is towels, followed closely by high cleaning standards, Wi-Fi access, keys or proper check-in instructions, and good communications.
+According to our survey, the number one thing a vacation rental host forgets is towels, followed closely by high cleaning standards, Wi-Fi access, keys or proper check-in instructions, and good communication.
 It would be a shame for a property’s ratings to tank, simply because it wasn’t stocked with towels, or the host failed to leave the right key code.

 Be sure to communicate well with guests and avoid poor reviews by delivering on promises — and, whenever possible, going above and beyond.
-For example, making your property wheelchair accessible is not only a nod to inclusivity, it may boost bookings and bump up guest ratings.
+For example, making your property wheelchair accessible is not only a nod to inclusivity, but it may also boost bookings and bump up guest ratings.

 5. The Little Things Make a Big Difference